|What if I am absent?||The due dates are absolute. If you are gone, you need to make sure the assignments are in on time.|

 The class will be taught by introducing a new skill or concept.
 The student practices on the computer by going through a tutorial in the book.
 Assignments are completed and turned in.

-The assignments will consist of exercises from the instructor.
+The assignments will consist of exercises from the instructor and/or the book.
 Each assignment will be graded on a points system.
 The assignments can be completed on your own time, and will require substantial time spent in the computer lab to complete.
 Team assignments will require two students to work together in completing a task.

 Cumulative grades will be determined as follows: